-An extraordinary event will be held on December 8th at the Fazioli Concert Hall.
+An extraordinary event was held on December 8th at the Fazioli Concert Hall.

 da Imagès, primo libro:

 Studi Sinfonici, op.
 13